Master of Arts in Theological Studies

 The Master of Arts in Theological Studies exposes students to key questions and concerns in the fields of biblical studies, theology and practical ministry.
 Drawing from our specific focus on the Bible, graduates of the MATS program at HBU can responsibly bring the ancient texts of Christian Scripture into dialogue with historical, theological, and contemporary concerns.

-Our 36 hour program is built upon a 12 hour core (choices from Old Testament, New Testament, Theology, and Hermeneutics), but you have the flexibility to choose the remaining 24 hours from our offering of classes in biblical studies, theology and practical ministry.
-That is, you can tailor the degree to focus on the areas you find most interesting and valuable for your future vocation.
-In as little as two years, you will develop a global vision for the kingdom of God and a practical vision for your role within your local Christian community.
+Our 36 hour program is built upon a 15 hour core (choices from Old Testament, New Testament, History, and Theology), but you have the flexibility to choose the remaining 21 hours from our offering of classes in our traditional areas of biblical studies, theology and practical ministry or in our other MA program areas: biblical languages, apologetics, classics, and philosophy.

 Advantages and Opportunities

 Through close interaction with experienced faculty in small, seminar-style classes, students in HBU’s Master of Arts in Theological Studies program will be challenged to grow intellectually and spiritually in their servant leadership.
 One of the greatest strengths of our program is the personal interaction with faculty.
-Most of our MATS classes have less than 10 students, which allows us to get to know one another personally.
+Our MATS classes are capped at 15 students each, which allows us to get to know you personally.
 In addition, rather than always lecturing and merely giving you all the right answers, our classes are primarily seminar-style, in which we read texts together and discuss them in community, which allows us all to learn from the diverse ministry experiences of those in the classroom.
 This not only encourages a deeper engagement with texts and ideas, but for those looking towards future study, it prepares you for type of discussion in PhD seminars.

-Most students preparing for ministry pursue some type of graduate degree.
-Traditionally, the MDiv (90 credit hours) was the standard degree, but churches today are becoming more interested not just in a graduate degree but also practical experience.
-As a result, we offer a MATS degree (36 credit hours) that gives the core foundation desired by churches but is shorter, to provide you more flexibility in pursuing that necessary practical experience.
-Many of our students are already serving in ministry, so we offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.
+Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
+Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
+We offer a 72 hour MDiv, but for students that wish to pursue a more academically focused and shorter degree, our 36 hour MATS gives the core foundation desired by churches while also providing flexibility in course selection.
+We offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.

 The majority of our students are pursuing a vocation of church ministry, and our ecclesially engaged faculty are well suited to help you in your preparation.
 Besides the variety of past church ministry experiences that we bring, many of our faculty are currently serving as pastors and interim pastors.
 At the same time, some of you might be considering a PhD as the next step.
 Many of our faculty, some with degrees from world-class research universities, are engaged currently in research and publishing.
 We have had a number of students complete further graduate study successfully at other well-respected programs, such as Duke University and Manchester University.
 The option to write a thesis is especially helpful for those looking in this direction.

 The degree is 36 credit hours (12 courses), which takes approximately two years.
-There are 4 required classes (12 hours), with choices for each:
+There are 5 required classes (15 hours).
+The first is CHRI 5301 Research Methods, but there are choices for the other four, one from each area below:

-For the remaining 24 hours of the program, you may choose among any of the offered classes as electives, including up to 9 hours of biblical languages.
+For the remaining 21 hours of the program, you may choose among any of the offered classes as electives, including up to 12 hours of biblical languages, apologetics, and/or philosophy (with approval from the director).
 A thesis (6 hours) is not required, but can be taken as an elective.